 Where a Participant ceases to be a director or employee of a Participating Company before the expiry of six months after the Bonus Date:

-on retirement at the Specified Age or by reason of redundancy (within the meaning of the Redundancy Payments Act 1967 to 2014), injury or disability, he may exercise any outstanding Options within six months of the date on which his employment ceased, failing which exercise the Options shall lapse automatically, provided the Options may not be exercised more than six months following the relevant Bonus Date;
+on retirement at the Specified Age or by reason of redundancy (within the meaning of the Redundancy Payments Act 1967 to 2014), injury or disability, they may exercise any outstanding Options within six months of the date on which their employment ceased, failing which exercise the Options shall lapse automatically, provided the Options may not be exercised more than six months following the relevant Bonus Date;

 on:

-his employing company ceasing to be under the Control of the Company; or
+their employing company ceasing to be under the Control of the Company; or

-the business (or part of a business) in which he is employed being transferred to a person who is neither an Associated Company nor a company over which the Company has Control,
+the business (or part of a business) in which they are employed being transferred to a person who is neither an Associated Company nor a company over which the Company has Control,

-he may exercise any outstanding Options within six months of the date on which his employment ceased, failing which exercise the Options will lapse automatically, but the Options may not be exercised more than six months following the relevant Bonus Date;
+they may exercise any outstanding Options within six months of the date on which their employment ceased, failing which exercise the Options will lapse automatically, but the Options may not be exercised more than six months following the relevant Bonus Date;

-on cessation of employment for any reason (other than dismissal for cause) he may exercise any outstanding Options in respect of which more than three years have passed since the Date of Grant within six months of the date on which his employment ceased, failing which exercise the Options will lapse automatically, provided that the Options may not be exercised more than six months following the relevant Bonus Date; or
+on cessation of employment for any reason (other than dismissal for cause) they may exercise any outstanding Options in respect of which more than three years have passed since the Date of Grant within six months of the date on which their employment ceased, failing which exercise the Options will lapse automatically, provided that the Options may not be exercised more than six months following the relevant Bonus Date; or

-in any circumstances other than those set out in rules 7.2.1, 7.2.2, 7.2.3 and 7.4, his Options will lapse automatically.
+in any circumstances other than those set out in rules 7.2.1, 7.2.2, 7.2.3 and 7.4, their Options will lapse automatically.

 For the avoidance of doubt, an Option exercisable under this rule 7.2 may lapse at an earlier date by virtue of rule 9.

-Where a Participant remains in employment with a Participating Company on attaining the Specified Age he may exercise his Options within six months of attaining that age; provided that the Options may not be exercised more than six months following the relevant Bonus Date.
+Where a Participant remains in employment with a Participating Company on attaining the Specified Age they may exercise their Options within six months of attaining that age; provided that the Options may not be exercised more than six months following the relevant Bonus Date.

-If a Participant dies while in service or at any time after leaving service when he holds an Option, such Options may be exercised by his personal representatives at any time within the twelve month period following:
+If a Participant dies while in service or at any time after leaving service when they hold an Option, such Options may be exercised by their personal representatives at any time within the twelve month period following:

 the date of death, if such death occurred before the relevant Bonus Date; or

-the Bonus Date, in the event of his death within six months after the relevant Bonus Date,
+the Bonus Date, in the event of their death within six months after the relevant Bonus Date,

 failing which exercise, the Options will lapse automatically.
 For the avoidance of doubt, an Option exercisable under this rule 7.4 will not lapse prior to the expiry of the specified twelve month period by virtue of rule 7.2 but may lapse at an earlier date by virtue of rule 9.

-For the purposes of rule 7.2, a Participant will not be treated as ceasing to be a director or employee of a Participating Company until he ceases to hold an office or employment in the Company or any company over which the Company has Control or any Associated Company.
+For the purposes of rule 7.2, a Participant will not be treated as ceasing to be a director or employee of a Participating Company until they cease to hold an office or employment in the Company or any company over which the Company has Control or any Associated Company.

 Notwithstanding rule 7.1.3, if, at the Bonus Date, a Participant holds an office or employment in a company which is not a Participating Company but is an Associated Company or a company over which the Company has Control, Options may be exercised within (but no later than) six months following the Bonus Date.